KonradSzwarc/better-self-toolbox/src/data/tools/en/second-order-thinking.md

 ### 1. Clarify Your Objective

-Define what you ultimately want to achieve so you can judge if consequences support your vision.
+Define what you ultimately want to achieve.

 ### 2. List First-Order Effects